- Home

 Marine Parade

-A buggie service is operating continuously on Sunday from 9.30 am to 11.30 pm on these routes:
+A buggy service is operating continuously on Sunday 15 February from 11 am to 10 pm on these routes:

 The minibus and connection buggies are free services available to all Festival patrons.
 For further information regarding the minibus and connection buggies at St Kilda Festival, please contact Travellers Aid at 0498 023 959 or booknow@travellersaid.org.au.

-For any questions regarding accessibility at St Kilda Festival, please contact stkildafest@portphillip.vic.gov.au
+For any questions or feedback regarding accessibility at St Kilda Festival, please contact stkildafest@portphillip.vic.gov.au